Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 Robo-Robotnik/Dr. Eggman, for, well, himself.
 Continuity treats them as the same character, more or less.

 Bow Sparrow and Thorn the Lop for Rob o' the Hedge and Mari-An, respectively.
-Making it even more suspicious is that Rob was originally featured on the cover SU #47, but latter replaced with a different cover.
+Rob was originally featured on the preview cover for SU #47, but a new cover was created in the wake of his absence.
+Also worth mentioning is Axel the Water Buffalo subbing in for Diesel the Bear, a character who only appeared in a single issue.

 Sycophantic Servant: Snively was sometimes depicted as this in the earlier issues — very much in contrast with his later characterization.
 Crabmeat, however, plays it straight.